dhanushka2001/OpenGL-3D-Render-Recorder/README.md

 ## Introduction
 * Learning to use OpenGL (GLFW) so I can do high-performance scientific computing and modelling on the GPU.
 * You may come across things like GLFW, GLUT, GLAD, GLEW, ..., a lot of 4-letter names beginning with "GL", or heard about other OpenGL APIs like SFML, I'll give sources explaining what they are below.
+Using www.learnopengl.com as my main resource.

   <details><summary>Information on GLFW and GLAD</summary>